 Although anyone can develop blood clots and subsequent pulmonary embolism, certain factors can increase your risk.

 We are at a higher risk if we or any of our family members have had venous blood clots or pulmonary embolism in the past.
-This may be due to inherited disorders that affect blood, making it more prone to clot.
+This may be due to inherited disorders that affect the blood, making it more prone to clot.

 In addition, some medical conditions and treatments put us at risk, such as: